 Parents work hard to instill core values and lessons in their children to help them become positive and happy adolescents, teens, and adults.
 Nutrition should be among these lessons as eating habits developed at a young age can have a lifelong impact.
-What children eat is heavily influenced by what their parents are eating.
-Afterall, kids do not go to the store themselves and make their own unapproved purchasing decisions.
-Rather they eat the same meal as their parents, or a seperate meal, chosen by their parents.
+What children eat is heavily influenced by what their parents eat.
+After all, kids do not go to the grocery store themselves and routinely make their own unapproved purchasing decisions.
+Rather they eat the same meal as their parents, or a separate meal, chosen by their parents.

 Children who eat the same foods as their parents often have the best diets – assuming the parents themselves eat a balanced diet.
 Those that cater to the child’s meal choices, creating a different meal for the child than their own, often are the children with the worse diets.